stateful/vscode-marquee/docs/CustomWidgets.md

   context.subscriptions.push(disposable);

-  // export interface for Marquee to setup channel return {
+  // export interface for Marquee to setup channel
+  // if you want to have multiple widget instances you need to specify the number of widgets you're exporting.
+If you only have one, you do not need to specify. return {
     marquee: {
+      customWidgetCounter: 1, // optional
       setup: (tangle: Client<{ counter: number }>) => {
         return tangle.whenReady().then(() => {
           let i = 0